 A question that we are often asked is, “What is the difference between “Sparkling Wine” and “Champagne”?
 The easy and short answer is that sparkling wine can only be called Champagne if it comes from the region of Champagne, France, which is just outside of Paris.
 Further, champagne can only be made using Chardonnay, Pinot Noir, and Pinot Meunier.

-Types of Sparkling Wine: Producers from every other region of the world have seized this moment to shine given the popularity of the bubbly and the rising cost of champagne.
+Types of Sparkling Wine: Producers from every region of the world have seized this moment given the popularity of bubbly and the rising cost of champagne.
 In Spain, cava is made in many different styles, but the best examples have small bubbles and balance freshness with creaminess.
 The wines that sparkle in Italy—or more specifically the Veneto region of Italy—are called Prosecco and have larger bubbles (better for cocktails) and a focus on the fruit.
-In Austria and Germany, where they call them Sekt (pronounced zekt).
-Now you see great sparkling producers in Tazmania, Argentina, Australia, and of course the U.S.
+In Austria and Germany, they call sparkling wines Sekt (pronounced zekt).
+Now you can find sparkling wine made in Tasmania, Argentina, Australia, and of course the U.S.

 Three Hallmarks of a Good Sparkler: